ismail-yilmaz/upp-components/CtrlLib/Terminal/Specs.md

-# Technical Capabilities of Ultiamte++ Terminal Ctrl
+# Technical Capabilities of Ultimate++ Terminal Ctrl

 #### Note: *This document is only a draft.*
 .